Anime4000/RTL960x/Firmware_Router/TP-Link/Archer GE800/README.md

 ```

 ## Compatibility Testing
-This configuration has been tested and confirmed to work on various OpenWRT-supported devices and other networking hardware, including:
+This configuration has been tested and confirmed to work on various OpenWRT-supported devices and other networking hardware.

-- **OpenWRT Router Boards:**
-  - Banana Pi BPI-R3 with OpenWRT 23.05.2
-- **Mikrotik Devices:**
-  - RB5009UG+S+IN
-  - RB5009UPr+S+IN
-  - CCR2004-1G-12S+2XS
-  - CCR2116-12G-4S+
-  - CRS305-1G-4S+IN
-- **ASUS Routers:**
-  - ASUS RT-BE88U
-- **Managed Switches:**
-  - Devices using RTL8221B and RTL8372 chipsets

 ## Conclusion
 The modified EEPROM enhances compatibility with higher-speed networking interfaces, ensuring optimal performance across a wide range of devices.